maldoinc/wireup/docs/pages/parameters.md

-In addition to service objects, the container also holds configuration, called parameters that can be used to configure services.
+The container can also hold configuration parameters to configure services.

-This is an optional feature that enables self-contained service declarations where you just add `@service` and any annotations to let Wireup know what to inject.
+This feature allows self-contained service declarations by adding `@service` and annotations to indicate what to inject.

 !!! warning
-    **Parameters represent application configuration**.
+    **Parameters are for application configuration only**.
-    They are not intended to pass values around or to be used as a global session object.
+    They should not be used to pass values around or as a global session object.

-    Store only app configuration such as environment name, database url, mailer url etc.
+    Use parameters for app configuration like environment name, database URL, mailer URL, etc.

-### Injection
+### Inject by name

-#### By name

 To inject a parameter by name, annotate the type with `Inject(param="param_name")`.